Wednesday, September 18, 2013

 Monika: What are your thoughts on transgender beauty pageants?
 Do you see them as beneficial or problematic for the community?

-Lisa: I do not like them myself.
-On the positive side, it is a way to be seen.
-On the negative side, it promotes passing and stereotypes too much.
-The beauty ideals are as bad there as in the rest of society.
+Lisa: I’m not a fan of them myself.
+On the positive side, they provide visibility.
+However, they also reinforce passing and stereotypes too much.
+The beauty standards in these pageants are just as problematic as those in the rest of society.

 Monika: Many transgender women have written memoirs about their journeys.
 Have you ever considered writing a book about your own experiences?

-Lisa: To be honest, I have not read a single one of these memoirs.
-I am certain that many find them interesting and helpful, but memoirs have never been an interest to me.
-Because of that, I am not interested in writing a book about myself.
+Lisa: To be honest, I haven’t read a single one of these memoirs.
+I’m sure many find them interesting and helpful, but they’ve never really appealed to me.
+Because of that, I have no interest in writing one myself.
 My blog is more than enough, and probably more enlightening.

 Monika: What are your immediate goals, and how do you envision your life in the next 5 to 7 years?

 Lisa: I have no idea what my next step is.
-In regards to my transition, I have felt done for years, so almost everything is done.
-I am also happy with my life and do not feel that I have much more to do, except continue working, studying, and lobbying, of course.
+As far as my transition goes, I’ve felt complete for years, so that chapter is closed.
+I’m also happy with my life and don’t feel there’s much left to do, aside from continuing my work, studies, and activism, of course.

 Monika: Would you say that you are a happy woman now?